-QUALITY INDICATOR 3: Toilets Not observed Yes No 2.3.1 Does the service provider ensure that male and female custodies have access to toileting and washing facilities, offering adequate privacy, enabling them to maintain a reasonable standard of personal cleanliness and hygiene? x 2.3.2 Is there disabled access to toilets?
-X 2.3.3 Are soap, toilet paper and hand towels available? Х 2.3.4 Are personal hygiene products readily available, if not are signs providing information on how to access such products displayed? x 2.3.5 Are proper disposal arrangements for sanitary items available.
-Where possible is there a female CCU member of staff available to deal with such requests? x
+QUALITY INDICATOR 3: Toilets Not observed Yes No 2.3.1 Does the service provider ensure that male and female custodies have access to toileting and washing facilities, offering adequate privacy, enabling them to maintain a reasonable standard of personal cleanliness and hygiene?
+X 2.3.2 Is there disabled access to toilets?
+X 2.3.3 Are soap, toilet paper and hand towels available? Х 2.3.4 Are personal hygiene products readily available, if not are signs providing information on how to access such products displayed?
+X 2.3.5 Are proper disposal arrangements for sanitary items available.
+Where possible is there a female CCU member of staff available to deal with such requests?
+X In summary, do all custodies have access to suitable toileting facilities on request? Х Free text Recommendations/Advisories/Good Practice

-In summary, do all custodies have access to suitable toileting facilities on request? x Free text Disabled toilets were available in the foyer of the court, mobility issues would access these under escort from the the building. Ö Recommendations/Advisories/Good Practice
+QUALITY INDICATOR 4: Meals Not observed Yes No 2.4.1 Is there a range of good quality nutritional food available that meets the needs of those with special dietary requirements, including those arising from cultural or religious beliefs?
+X 2.4.2 Are hot drinks (tea and coffee) provided on arrival at the CCU and at each mealtime whilst within the court custody suites?
+X 2.4.3 Do custodies have access to water at least every 2.5 hours or on request, and is this recorded on the PER or the IT system?
+X 2.4.4 Are meals provided to any custody in court or in transit during the afternoon who are considered likely to be returned to prison after 17:00?
+X 2.4.5 When the service provider requires to provide a lunch and an evening meal, is one of them hot?
+X

-QUALITY INDICATOR 4: Meals Not observed Yes No 2.4.1 Is there a range of good quality nutritional food available that meets the needs of those with special dietary requirements, including those arising from cultural or religious beliefs? x 2.4.2 Are hot drinks (tea and coffee) provided on arrival at the CCU and at each mealtime whilst within the court custody suites? x 2.4.3 Do custodies have access to water at least every 2.5 hours or on request, and is this recorded on the PER or the IT system? x 2.4.4 x 2.4.5 When the service provider requires to provide a lunch and an evening meal, is one of them hot? x 2.4.6 Is the provision for hand washing/sanitation provided immediately prior to mealtimes? x 2.4.7 Are food hygiene rules respected and observed?
-X In summary, are all meals provided to custodies well presented, nutritious, varied, conform to dietary, religious, cultural or medical requirements and are served at the appropriate temperature? x Free text Recommendations/Advisories/Good Practice
+2.4.6 Is the provision for hand washing/sanitation provided immediately prior to mealtimes?
+X 2.4.7 Are food hygiene rules respected and observed?
+X In summary, are all meals provided to custodies well presented, nutritious, varied, conform to dietary, religious, cultural or medical requirements and are served at the appropriate temperature?
+X Free text As custodies are held in the CCU for a short period of provided. time only water was Recommendations/Advisories/Good Practice